markiskander/biomaj-docker/README.md

 # biomaj-docker
 A suite containing biomaj, biomaj-watcher, and all of their dependencies in a docker.
 Just build, launch, and connect to the IP specified in the console in your browser.
 This docker exclusively uses the developer.ini method of connecting to BioMAJ.

+# Quickly get started with the default settings
+If you're ok with the following defaults, you can simply download the built docker image straight from DockerHub to avoid waiting for a build:
+**Default Ubuntu account name**: bio
+**Default username**: bio
+**Default password**: maj
+**Default wait time on startup**: 64 seconds total (to make sure services get fully started before proceeding) **Default launch behavior**: pserve and pceleryd development.ini, offer no terminal access (quickly get started with biomaj-watcher).
+If you want terminal access and would prefer launching pserve/pceleryd commands by yourself (or perhaps launch the production.ini instead), then you'll have to edit the startup file.

+If you're fine with these defaults and just want to get started quickly without having to build the docker from scratch, then simply run this command:

+    sudo docker pull markiskander/biomaj-docker

+If you want to change some settings or build from scratch, refer to the following section.
+Otherwise, skip ahead to **Running biomaj-docker**.

 # Setting up
 First you need to install docker.
 Simply follow the instructions for your OS here: https://docs.docker.com/installation/